GPU computation

 pip3 install torch torchvision torchaudio

-You don't need to scale your app to have a GPU to install PyTorch, it's enough to scale up after you're done with the installation.
-To test if your installation was successful, execute the following code snippet while already scaled up to a GPU:
+You don't need to have a GPU available in your application to install PyTorch with GPU support, it's enough to scale up to a GPU-enabled size after you're done with the installation.
+To test if your installation was successful, execute the following code snippet while already on a GPU-enabled size:

 import torch